 Terence has more than 20yrs in Semiconductor and Electronic applications.
 Mech-Engineer with Chemical and Electrical engineering knowledge, has delivered advance materials on technology fields; immersion lithography to ITER Fusion Reactor TF-Coils.
 At Wevo, Terence has strengthened the company's drive for innovation and advancement in the field of Electronic Material supply.

-Jenna King is the CEO of Amionx.
-Ms. King served as General Counsel and a member of the executive team of Zimmer Dental.
-Ms. King began her career as a corporate attorney at Cooley LLP, where she represented technology companies in private financings, M&A, joint ventures and corporate governance matters.
+Jenna King has more than eighteen years of experience working with technology companies ranging from startup ventures to large public companies.
+Ms. King served as General Counsel and a member of the executive leadership team of Zimmer Dental.
+She began her professional career as a corporate attorney at Cooley LLP.

 |Kevin Konecky||Total Battery Consulting Inc|